-Therefore, to obtain the optimal result, we choose the $x_i$ corresponding to the greatest probability as the measuring-basis parameter.
-By inserting the $x_i$ in their respective probability (\ref{pwne}), we realize that the greatest probability $P_{s_3}$ is given by
+Therefore, to obtain the EPR projection, we choose a $x_i$ associated with the greatest probability value.
+By replacing the $x_i$ in their respective probability (\ref{pwne}), we realize that the greatest probability is $P_{s_3}$, which is given by,

-This probability is smaller than, or equal to the ones found in the first and second strategy, i.e.,
+This probability is smaller than or equal to the ones found in the first and second strategy, i.e.,